8.2 Administration and governance

 The Swedish Association of Local Authorities and Regions

-The Swedish Association of Local Authorities and Regions (Sveriges kommuner och regioner, SKR) decided in 2015 to during the period 2016 to 2019 ensure that local culture schools have real opportunities to contribute to the goal of every child's right to culture.
-In 2019, the municipalities invested about SEK 2.7 billion (264 million euros) on children’s and young people's opportunities to take part in the activities of municipal music and arts schools, according to SKR.
+The Swedish Association of Local Authorities and Regions (Sveriges kommuner och regioner, SKR) decided in 2015 to ensure that local culture schools have real opportunities to contribute to the goal of every child's right to culture.
+In 2022, the municipalities invested about SEK 2.9 billion (about 252 million euros) on children’s and young people's opportunities to take part in the activities of municipal music and arts schools, according to SKR.